pinax-network/substreams/README.md

 ## Prerequisites

-Before starting to work with Substreams, you need to have Rust, the Substreams CLI and buf installed.
+Before starting to work with Substreams, you need to have `Rust` and the `Substreams CLI` installed.
+To create new substreams you also need to have `buf` available (to generate Rust code from you proto buffers).
+In case you want to utilize different sinks you might also need to have `Go` installed.

 ### Rust